wschloss/TIDLS-Analysis-Tool/README.md

 		set of constants/data.
 This may be undesirable behavior in the future.</li>
 		<li>No validation of input values, some values passed to the generator will create an infinite loop.</li>
+		<li>After analysis and data generation, memory used for data is not released.
+Analyzer/Generator should be deleted after use</li>
 	</ul>